input-output-hk/jormungandr/doc/stake_pool/registering_stake_pool.md

 * `tax-limit`: a value that can be set to limit the pool's **Tax**.

 All of these values are optionals, if not set, they will be set to `0`.
-This will mean no tax for the stake pool.
-Rewards are all distributed to the delegators.
+This will mean no tax for the stake pool: rewards are all distributed to the delegators.

 ### So how does this works